Mark-Kramer/Case-Studies-Python/content/11/spike-field-coherence.md

 - Sort the spike data in trial $k$ according to the phase of the LFP.

-For more information about the Hilbert transform and instantaneous phase, check out this module discussing [cross-frequency coupling](https://github.com/Mark-Kramer/Case-Studies-Python/tree/master/5.%20Cross-Frequency%20Coupling).
+For more information about the Hilbert transform and instantaneous phase, check out this notebook discussing [cross-frequency coupling](https://github.com/Mark-Kramer/Case-Studies-Python/tree/master/5.%20Cross-Frequency%20Coupling).
 We apply the same procedures here, but to a different end.
 Let's now define a function to compute the FTA in Python, <a id="fig:FTA"></a>

 ```{code-cell} ipython3
 def FTA_function(y,n,t,Wn):                  #INPUTS: y=field, n=spikes, t=time, Wn=passband [low,high]